-- Once Dordt receives a missing student report via the vice president for student service's office, Dordt security, residence life, or another source, the following offices will be notified:
+- Once Dordt receives a missing student report to the student service's office, Dordt security, residence life, or another source, the following offices will be notified:

 - Dordt security

-- Any official missing person report relating to this student shall be referred immediately to the vice president for student services/associate provost for co-curricular programs.
+- Any official missing person report relating to this student shall be referred immediately to the provost and chief administrative officer.

 - If after the investigation of the official report, it is determined that the student has been missing for more than 24 hours, Dordt will contact the individual identified by the student, the custodial parent or legal guardian if the student is under 18 and not emancipated, or local law enforcement if these do not apply.